ember-intl/ember-intl/docs/my-v2-app-with-lazy-loaded-translations/README.md

 ## What is it?

 `my-v2-app-with-lazy-loaded-translations` is an Embroider app built with Vite.
-We use it to test `ember-intl` with the build option `publicOnly`.
+We use it to test `ember-intl` with lazily loaded translations.

 ## Local development